ovh/docs/pages/platform/ai/training_tuto_31_tensorflow_gpu/guide.en-ca.md

 ---
 title: AI Training - Tutorial - Tensorflow with GPUs
-slug: tensorflow-gpu-examples
+slug: training/tensorflow-gpu-examples
 excerpt: Example on how to use Tensorflow library with GPUs
 section: AI Training tutorials
 order: 03